Bernardo-MG/base-pom/src/site/markdown/index.md

 - Deployment plugin prepared to deploy into the distribution management repo.
 - Manifest prepared with default configuration.
 - Sets the JDK version to be used by the project.
-- Sets the encoding (UTF-8 by default) for all the project.
+- Sets the project default encoding to UTF-8.

 ## Dependencies

-The only dependencies included in the POM are the Maven plugins.
-No additional dependency is added.
+No Maven dependency is included in the POM, only Maven plugins.

-## Archetype using the POM
+## Example

-The [Library Maven Archetype][library-archetype] makes use of the base POM, and also extends over it, when generating a new project.
-It is a useful way to check how the POM can be used and modified.
+The [Library Maven Archetype][library-archetype] makes use of this POM.
+And extends it.
+This is an easy way to check how the POM can be used and modified.

 [maven-pom-intro]: https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#Project_Inheritance